 You can add or remove targets manually before a program is live.
-After the program is live, contact [email protected] to add or remove any targets.
+After the program is live, contact your Account Manager to add or remove any targets.

 To specify the target information, in the Your brief section, provide information about the program scope including details about the added targets.
 Emphasize explicitly the in-scope targets, out-of-scope targets, focus areas, and so on.
 To style your text, you can apply the Markdown syntax.
 For more information, see using markdown for formatting content.